Edition 5

 Image;Braaksma-Roos-Architectenbureau-Engine-Space-StrijpS-Ehv

-The workshop lasts three days and the concept hasn’t changed, finish what already exists and present it in a different atmosphere.
-Where Portugal is soft and open, this is sharp and industrial.
+The workshop lasts three days.
+The concept stays simple: finish what already exists and present it in a new setting.
+Portugal feels soft and open; here, everything is sharp and industrial.

-Where before they work in silence, here there’s a constant hum, machines, people, ideas colliding in a space that used to produce something entirely different.
+Before, they work in near silence.
+Now, there’s the constant hum of machines, voices in a space that once produced something entirely different.

-In between sessions, the students drift through creative hubs and shop-in-shop spaces in Strijp-S, where vintage racks blend into concept stores, and nothing feels mass-produced.
+Between sessions, the students wander through creative spots in Strijp-S, where vintage racks blend into concept stores and nothing feels mass-produced.

-The students are more aware of how they present, a bit bolder in how they style and move, naturally slipping between making, hanging out, and capturing it all for socials without breaking the flow.
+Students grow more confident, bolder in how they style and present, moving naturally between creating, hanging out, and capturing moments for socials.

 Strijp-S makes sense if you stop trying to label it.